kirillbobyrev/kirillbobyrev.com/content/blog/from-vim-to-helix.md

 - Language-agnostic: I would like to use a single tool to edit different filetypes - C++, Rust, Python, Haskell code, Markdown and HTML for my blog, LaTeX for scientific papers and my resume, and occasionally some other languages.
-I don't need much in each of them but syntax highligting, code completion, navigation (go to definition, find references), basic refactoring (rename a symbol) and diagnostics (show warnings and errors from the compiler, linter)
+I don't need much in each of them but syntax highlighting, code completion, navigation (go to definition, find references), basic refactoring (rename a symbol) and diagnostics (show warnings and errors from the compiler, linter)
 - Good defaults: having spent so much time configuring Vim, I just don't think that's a very good use of my time anymore.
 I'm curious to learn more about the tools I am using, but I can't be an expert in every component of the system I am using.
 I would much rather have something that mostly works out of the box without much configuration.
-- Simple at its core: most succesful projects are doomed to accumulate features over time, succumbing to numerous user requests and becoming increasingly complex.
+- Simple at its core: most successful projects are doomed to accumulate features over time, succumbing to numerous user requests and becoming increasingly complex.
 However, some projects avoid the feature bloat by having clear goals from the start.
 Having a tool that doesn't try to do everything at once is